 This material is based upon work supported by the Natural Resources Conservation Service, USDA, under number 69-3A75-17-46.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily reflect the views of USDA.
 USDA is an equal opportunity provider and employer.

-Cora Fox, Liz Daehnke, and Kylie Kai contributed to the production of this case study.
+Cora Fox, Liz Daehnke, Kylie Kai, Cody Smith, and Rhea Landholm contributed to the production of this case study.